troglobit/troglobit.github.io/_projects/mini-snmpd.markdown

 ---

 This is an SNMP server for small and embedded systems, currently Linux and FreeBSD are supported.
-It is written in C, so it is easily portable to other UNIX systems.
-The daemon is very small (~40 kiB) and does not have nowhere near the feature set of [Net-SNMP][1], therefore it has a very low impact on system resources.
+It is easily portable to other UNIX systems since it's written in C.  The daemon is very small (~40 kiB) and does not have nowhere near the feature set of [Net-SNMP][1], therefore it has a very low impact on system resources.

 Features: